mfong4151/Pathfinding-Visualizer/README.md

 4) Press play.
 Watch the pretty colors :D.

-## Future Features
+## Planned Features

-- Implementation of A* on matricies
+- Implementation of A* on matricies 4/21
-- Choose your own color scheme
+- Choose your own color scheme 4/28
-- Change the wall color
+- Change the wall color 5/5
 - A series of my favorite wall presets (does anyone remember Whitney's gym from Pokemon gen 2?).
+5/12
-- Trees, graphs, and linked lists
+- Trees, graphs, and linked lists TBD

 ## UI Features

 ### ReactDND